 When you’re not looking for a job, it can be easy to ignore your LinkedIn profile.
-Sure, you add people you meet at networking events as contacts and accept requests as they come in, but everything else? so, you’ll get to it when you need to.
+Sure, you add people you meet at networking events as contacts and accept requests as they come in, but everything else?
+That’s why discuss here 28 steps to Create a Compelling LinkedIn Profile.
+So, you’ll get to it when you need to.
 While we definitely don’t recommend this approach, we get that there are times you need a total LinkedIn overhaul.
 And for those times?

 We’ve got you covered with our list of these best ways for the LinkedIn profile.
 Here, we’ve compiled everything you need to know—from crafting a stunning summary to selling your accomplishments, projects, and skills in one place.
 Even I also made a profile on LinkedIn it is very useful for me, hope guys you will also take advantage of an amazing app.

 1st step to create a compelling linkedin profile

 1. Put in the Time to make it Awesome

 Simply put, the more complete your profile, the better the odds that recruiters will find you in the first place.
 So, completeness is important from that standpoint.
 It’s also important after a recruiter has found you and decided to click on your profile: He or she wants to know what your skills are, where you’ve worked, and what people think of you.
 So, don’t get lazy—fill out every single section of your profile.
 The good news?
 LinkedIn will actually measure the “completeness” of your profile as you work and offer suggestions on how to make it stronger.

 2nd step to create a compelling linkedin profile

 2. Get a Custom URL